 If you are in the beginning stages of creating your portfolio, having nice photos of your designs will increase your visibility and credibility.

-Now that we have a clear vision of the value of having a professional set of images, we’ll go behind-the-scenes and share how much time, money and energy went into one of our recent product photo shoots.
+Now that we have a clear vision of the value of having a professional set of images, we’ll go behind-the-scenes and share how to do a photo shoot of your own!

 Before we explore the details of our product photo shoot, it might help to know a little bit more about our photography setup.
 My sister Dariela is a photographer and she’s the expert at taking and processing these product images.
 But please don’t be discouraged if you know nothing about photography, you can still make this happen with your cellphone camera and some web tutorial insights.